North Korea says it is nearing end of Covid-19 crisis

-SEOUL (REUTERS) - North Korea is on the path to "finally defuse" a crisis stemming from its first acknowledged outbreak of Covid-19, the state news agency said on Monday (July 18), while Asian neighbours battle a fresh wave of infections driven by Omicron subvariants.
+SEOUL • North Korea is on the path to "finally defuse" a crisis stemming from its first acknowledged outbreak of Covid-19, the state news agency said yesterday, while Asian neighbours battle a fresh wave of infections driven by Omicron sub-variants.

 The North says 99.98 per cent of its 4.77 million fever patients since late April have fully recovered, but due to an apparent lack of testing, it has not released any figures of those that proved positive.

-"The anti-epidemic campaign is improved to finally defuse the crisis completely," KCNA said.
+"The anti-epidemic campaign has improved to finally defuse the crisis completely," state media KCNA said.
 It added that the North had reported 310 more people with fever symptoms.

 The World Health Organisation has cast doubts on North Korea's claims, saying last month it believed the situation was getting worse, not better, amid an absence of independent data.